-Most taxpayers have a choice of either taking a standard deduction or itemizing their deductions.
-The standard deduction is a dollar amount that reduces the income on which you are taxed.
-It is a benefit that eliminates the need for many taxpayers to itemize their actual deductions.
-The standard deduction is higher for taxpayers who are 65 or older or blind.
-If you have a choice, you should use the method that gives you the lower tax.
+The standard deduction is a dollar amount that reduces the amount of income on which you are taxed.
+It is a benefit that eliminates the need for many taxpayers to itemize actual deductions.
+The standard deduction is higher for taxpayers who are age 65 or older or blind.